nltk/nltk_book/book/ch04-extras.rst

 there are several algorithms for parsing.
 A `recursive descent parser`:idx: performs `backtracking search`:dt:, applying grammar productions in turn until a match with the next input word is found, and backtracking when there is no match.
-As we will see in Section sec-grammar-development_, the space of possible parse trees is very large; a parser can be thought of as providing a relatively efficient way to find the right solution(s) within a very large space of candidates.
+As we will see in sec-grammar-development_, the space of possible parse trees is very large; a parser can be thought of as providing a relatively efficient way to find the right solution(s) within a very large space of candidates.